tomaspinho/AVEx/README.md

 The "big switch" is located inside `src/arm-new.h`.

 #### Opcode Profiling ####
+We have implemented opcode profiling routines in the emulator that count the number of times a specific opcode is dispatched and, upon the closing of the application, write these results to disk in a convenient CSV format.
 Analyzing the counts for each opcode's executions (see `opcodetimes.csv` and `mostfrequentopcodes.txt`) we come to the conclusion that arithmetic instructions are the most executed, followed by memory loading opcodes, branching instructions and memory storing opcodes.
 Therefore, instruction optimization priority should follow these results.

 #### Possible optimizations ####
 Version 1.7.2 of the Visual Boy Advance emulator implements the "big switch" of the decode-and-dispatch approach using copious amounts of local variables, function calls, macro expansions for direct array indexing and expression evaluation to prepare certain values for operations.

-Possible simple optimizations include cleaning redudant local variables while promoting them to globals, optimizing function implementations and evaluated expressions.
+Therefore, possible simple optimizations include cleaning redudant local variables while promoting them to globals, optimizing function implementations and evaluated expressions.

 Possible complex optimizations include changing the **decode-and-dispatch** to an **indirect threaded interpretation** approach, merging all logic and called functions into a lookup table indexed by the opcode.
 However, recent GCC versions already decide on optimizing switch-case constructs into lookup tables with function pointers, and this may be pointless.

 A **predecoding** approach may be a possible optimization and a predecoded opcode cache may improve execution times.
 The GameBoy Advance has atmost `32mb` of cartridge rom, which means that using a maximum of `1gb` ram (a more than decent ram usage for games nowadays) for VisualBoy Advance's execution would allow us to cache the predecoding of all the game's opcodes, providing the predecoded `struct` occupies, atmost, `32bits`.
-As this is not feasible (32bits is the standard size of an `integer`), a LRU or LFU cache would have to be implemented.
+As this is not feasible (32bits is the standard size of an `integer` type in C), a LRU or LFU cache would have to be implemented.
 These could be select *predecoding* by choosing only to predecode the statistically most executed opcodes (see Opcode Profiling).

 ### Memory Architecture ###
 The GameBoy Advance has a **32 kilobyte internal DRAM** + **96 kilobyte VRAM** (internal to the CPU) and **256 kilobyte DRAM** (outside the CPU).
 These RAMs are implemented in the form of arrays allocated in the emulator's heap space.